Here is a summary of the 2019-2021 Rule Changes:

-Zone tryouts for athletes have not yet been posted.
-However, any registered athlete between the ages of 13 and 16, by Dec 31, 2019, are eligible to compete at AB Winter Games.
+Zone tryouts for athletes: any registered athlete between the ages of 13 and 16, by Dec 31, 2019, are eligible to compete at AB Winter Games.
 For more information about the event, please visit AB Winter Games

 Ringette Calgary is leading the way in Alberta with the introduction of a Flex Ringette Program for the 2019-20 Season.
 The program is being designed to meet the needs of athletes who wish to have less time commitment and a competitive experience.
-Currently, U16 and U19 players are eligible with the possibility of U14 after August 1st if there is room.
+Currently, U16 and U19 players are eligible.
+2 half seasons – October-December and January-March